vijaykiran/hoplon/README.md

 In general, Hoplon programs can be represented equivalently in either HTML or ClojureScript syntax.
 The Hoplon compiler actually performs the conversion from HTML syntax to ClojureScript forms as the first pass when the source file is in HTML markup.
-This ability to consume both formats is a nice affordance for designers and developers who rely on development tools to maximize productivity.
+This ability to consume either format is a nice affordance for designers and developers who rely on development tools to maximize productivity.

 #### ClojureScript As HTML